recoveryhub/2021-wanderers/Source/Draft/MJ_TW_012.md

 But it seemed that the other woman had passed one{261} silence and not come to another.
 “Men—men!
 Dæmons are their gods and dæmons are themselves!...
 It is true what the Christians say....
 So many years ago, Valerian, but all things find us out!”

-“Valerian,” said Valeria.
-“Lais the flower-seller....
+*“Valerian,”* said Valeria. *“Lais the flower-seller*....
 Where are you going, Lais?”

 “To Cæsar’s villa.
 You do not look old any longer.
 I have seen you before.
 Who are you?”

 “Valeria is my name....
 Why are you going to Cæsar?”

-“Valeria!
-Valeria!
-I might have guessed that!
+*“Valeria!
+Valeria!* I might have guessed that!
 You are going, too, to beg, beg, beg with your face against Cæsar’s feet!—Oh, your daughter, too!
 Oh, that vestal for whom they dig a chamber under ground—”

 “Where is your daughter, the dancer?”